-Grace was delivered by her father, Nick Anderson, and Officer Tim Sheffield of the Sandy Springs Police Department, who was on the road to help drivers stranded by the icy conditions and asked the Andersons if they were having car troubles.
+She was delivered by her father, who was not identified, and Officer Tim Sheffield of the Sandy Springs Police Department, who was on the road to help drivers stranded by the icy conditions.

 "I could see the baby head like it was crowning so I went back to my car to get my first aid kit and some gloves and when I got back to the car the head had popped out," Sheffield said.

 Paramedics arrived at the scene shortly after Grace's birth and took the family to a hospital.
 Both mom and baby are fine, a spokeswoman for the Sandy Springs Police Department told ABCNews.com.